m9dfukc/Gestalten-mit-Code-SS16/sketches/cellular-automata/README.md

 # cellular-automata

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch demonstrating a basic 1d cellular automata.

+## System

+This is written in the programming language [clojure](https://clojure.org/) utilizing the graphics framework [quil](http://quil.info/) which is based on [processing](https://processing.org/).

 ## Usage